evansbenj/Reduced-Representation-Workshop/Mapping_reads_to_a_reference_genome.md

 ** insert path to rhesus macaque genome here **

+Please go to this directory using this command:

+`cd ** insert path to rhesus macaque genome here **`

 Before we map our data to this reference genome, we need to generate some files that will be used in the mapping process.
 This can be done in three steps:

 1. ./bwa index -a bwtsw **path_to_rhesus_genome**/**rhesus_genome_fasta_file**